deepgram-devs/deepgram-voice-agent-multi-agent/README.md

 **Important**: See `docs/PROMPT_GUIDE.md` for voice-specific prompt engineering best practices.

 ### Add New Agents

-See `docs/ARCHITECTURE.md` section "Extending the System" for detailed instructions.

 Quick overview:
 1. Create `agents/your_agent/config.py` with agent configuration